renekreijveld/UserAgentDetector/README.md

 Functions
 ---------

-* This system plugin detects the user agent of yur website visitor and sets a session variable accordingly
+* This system plugin detects the user agent of your website visitor and sets a session variable accordingly.

 * Based on the user agent, the plugin detects if the site is running on a desktop pc, tablet or smartphone.
 It can also detect if the visitor is a spider bot (search engine).